-How much does it cost to study Russian in Moscow?
+How much does it cost to learn Russian in Moscow?

 The best part about studying Russian in Moscow is that there are so many language schools that it can be as cheap or expensive as you like.
 Price and quality vary so much that it makes deciding where to study very difficult.

 In Russia, more so than many places, a higher price is definitely not a reflection of higher quality.
 In Moscow, in particular, you will find that many times the opposite is true.
 The lower the price (within reason), the better the quality.
 University language lessons are typically the best and the cheapest option.
 The only problem is that you usually must study for a month or more.
 Some universities require a full semester or even a full academic year.

 Generally, the price for group lessons ranges from $4 to $20 an hour.
 This is obviously a large disparity, especially when you are considering studying for a month or more.
 The difference in cost will be thousands of dollars.

 The price for individual lessons ranges from $17 to $56 an hour.
 This disparity is just as large.